 For example, a simple IP camera is ideal for capturing sensitive information using a wide range of locations, including your home, work office or even the local gas station.

-The ever-increasing number of IoT devices will give birth to unpredictability in regards to future attack permutations.
+The ever-increasing number of IoT devices will give birth to unpredictability in regard to unauthorized access or theft in future.

 The heated mining competition, coupled with the recent rise of cryptocurrency valuations is proving too enticing for hackers trying to cash in on the crypto-craze.